symphonyoss/clj-symphony/README.md

   that should be used in all subsequent API calls.

   params is a map containing:
-  :pod-id           The id of the pod to connect to - will result the 4 URLs to be autopopulated (only appropriate for simple / business tier deployments).
+  :pod-id           The id of the pod to connect to - will autopopulate whichever of the 4 URLs aren't provided. (optional - see below)
-  :session-auth-url The URL of the session authentication endpoint.
-  :key-auth-url     The URL of the key authentication endpoint.
-  :agent-api-url    The URL of the agent API.
-  :pod-api-url      The URL of the Pod API.
-  :trust-store      A pair of strings containing the path to the trust store and the password of the trust store (mandatory).
-  :user-cert        A pair of strings containing the path to the bot user's certificate and the password of that certificate (mandatory).
+  :session-auth-url The URL of the session authentication endpoint. (optional - see below) :key-auth-url     The URL of the key authentication endpoint. (optional - see below) :agent-api-url    The URL of the agent API. (optional - see below) :pod-api-url      The URL of the Pod API. (optional - see below) :trust-store      A pair of strings containing the path to the trust store and the password of the trust store. (mandatory) :user-cert        A pair of strings containing the path to the bot user's certificate and the password of that certificate. (mandatory)
-  :user-email       The email address of the bot user (mandatory).
+  :user-email       The email address of the bot user. (mandatory)

-  Either :pod-id or (:session-auth-url and :key-auth-url and :agent-api-url and :pod-api-url) are mandatory. nil user=> (doc clj-symphony.api/user-info)
+  Note: if :pod-id is not provided, :session-auth-url and :key-auth-url and :agent-api-url and :pod-api-url are all mandatory. nil user=> (doc clj-symphony.api/user-info)
 -------------------------